A Passive Software-Defined Radio-based mmWave Sensing System for Blind Integrated Communication and Sensing: System Design

 Denote the Tx signal as $S(f,t)$ in the frequency domain, which is assumed to change over time and unknown.
 Then, the received signals at Rx1 and Rx2 antennas are defined as $R_{\text{1}}(f,t)$ and $R_{\text{2}}(f,t)$ in frequency domain, respectively.
 Here, a sufficiently high signal-to-noise ratio (SNR) is assumed, allowing the effects of additive white gaussian noise (AWGN) to be disregarded.
 Therefore, the received signals can be expressed as:

 where $\Delta f_{\text{off}}$ is the CFO in the system and $\Delta\phi(t)$ is the random time-variant phase noise.
 Since both channels share common LOs, these distortion terms are identical. $H_{\text{dev}}$ is the channel variation induced by the hardware system.
 This term is also considered common to both channels as the two receive chains work in exact the same manner within the single dual-channel SDR \cite{lms7002m-wiki}.
-By computing the ratio of the two received signals, the unknown transmitted signal term and all common-mode distortion terms are canceled.
+If there is only one receiving channel, the motion-related Doppler frequency cannot be correctly estimated due to the CFO and other distortions.
+On the other hand, by computing the ratio of the two received signals owing to the differential architecture, the influence of CFO, the unknown transmitted signal term and all common-mode distortion terms are canceled.
+Therefore, the motion-induced variation can be better extracted for sensing.
 Then, a relative channel response can be obtained as:

 As demonstrated above, the differential operation cancels the unknown transmitted signal and all common-mode components, including CFO, phase noise, and the device-induced channel variation.
 The resulting relative channel response $H_{\text{rel}}(f,t)$ isolates the environmental characteristics, where the static component $H_{\text{s2}}(f)/H_{\text{1}}(f,t)$ can be subsequently removed by subtracting the temporal mean, leaving only the motion-induced dynamic component.
 Then, to obtain a robust time-varying characteristics of the dynamic component from this relative channel response, a spectral averaging is applied in the subsequent signal processing.
 The details are explained in Section IV-C. By processing $H_{\text{rel}}(f,t)$, the object motion feature can be extracted and the sensing is realized.